J-CF-Leung/Study_Vault/Physics/Theoretical physics/Groups in physics.md

 # Representations
 - Groups are _transformations_ under which things are invariant
 - _Representations_ are _how groups transform vectors_ in a vector space
+	- E.g. Given a _basis of linearly independent wavefunctions_ transforming into each other, the _representation_ is a _set of matrices_ dictating the action of the transformation

 - $GL(n,\mathbb{F})$ is a group of _invertible matrices_, acting as _linear maps_ on the vector space $\mathbb{F}^{n}$:
 $$GL(n,\mathbb{F}): \mathbb{F}^{n}\to \mathbb{F}^{n}$$